chassisml/chassis/README.md

 Check out our full [Getting Started](https://chassis.ml/getting-started/deploy-connect/) guide for more installation details.

 ## Quick Example
-Chassis makes it easy to create production ML containers in minutes.
 Follow this example to build your first container from a simple Scikit-learn classifier.

 > **Note**: To follow along with the example code below, you must create a free [Docker Hub](https://hub.docker.com/signup) account if you do not already have one.
 We also recommend setting up a virtual environment to run the below code.
 Chassis currently supports Python 3.6 >.